 The first step on the Moon was July 20, 9:56:15 p.m.
 (EST), 1969.

 "HOUSTON, Tranquility Base here.
-The Eagle has landed"
+The Eagle has landed" These were the first words transmitted to Earth from the surface of the Moon!

 Now, this room is a U.S. National Historic Landmark and in the U.S. Register of National Historic Places.
 The room was used until 1992 and then converted back to its Apollo style configuration for history.